gravitational/teleport/examples/aws/terraform/README.md

 ## How to get help

-If you're having trouble, check out our [Discourse community](https://community.gravitational.com).
+If you're having trouble, check out our [GitHub Discussions](https://github.com/gravitational/teleport/discussions).

 For bugs related to this code, please [open an issue](https://github.com/gravitational/teleport/issues/new/choose).